 What Makes An Effortless Experience?

-Customers don’t want to work hard to get answers, buy things, or solve their problems.
+A satisfied customer is one that doesn’t have to work hard to get answers, buy things, or solve their problems.
 They gravitate to brands that reward them with “low effort” experiences.
 What makes a low effort — also known as effortless — experience?

 Let’s look at symptoms of a “high effort” experience to learn what not to do: